FAForever/wiki-pages/Development/Mapping/Gaea/Basic-Introduction.md

 > *Figure 1: a breakdown of the map Project Luminary to show all the assets generated in Gaea.
 Note: some of the stratum textures are stock-FAF textures and were not created in Gaea, but are here included to illustrate the different components of the map.*

 ## Prerequisites
 This tutorial assumes you've got a basic understanding of image editing and FAF mapping.
-Additionally, while this specific tutorial will explain some of the basics of *visual node based programming*, the technique Gaea uses to create the assets, it is recommended that you take some time to familiarize yourself with the concept and Gaea in particular.
+Additionally, it is suggested you familiarize yourself with the concept of *visual node based programming*.
+While this specific tutorial will explain some of the basics of *visual node based programming*, the technique Gaea uses to create the assets, it is recommended that you take some time to familiarize yourself with the concept.
 [This 6-minute video](https://www.youtube.com/watch?v=1A1xXfTlKqM) is highly recommended, as is giving [the general documentation for gaea](https://docs.quadspinner.com/Guide/index.html) a read.
 Using this node system may look daunting at first, but is very intuitive and easy to learn.

 ### Required tools
 Required for this tutorial is a copy of Gaea (the indie version is free to use and more than sufficient for maps up to 20km), which can be downloaded [here](https://quadspinner.com/download).
 Additionally, an image editor such as Photoshop or Gimp is required, though the free to use online photoshop-clone [Photopea](https://www.photopea.com/) works fine too.
 Finally, you need to have installed the FAF map editor.